Beyond the standard model with six-dimensional spinors: High energy theories from four spacelike dimensions

 The notion of $\mathfrak{so}_{1,9}$ charge space will be pursued in more detail in future work, but the primary goal of this work is to establish the high energy theory inside $\mathfrak{e}_{8(-24)}$.
 We briefly note that in addition to high energy GUTs, $\mathfrak{e}_{8(-24)}$ also contains a dual Lorentz symmetry, which was sought after in an attempt to understand the origins of the double copy~\cite{Bern:2008qj} and the low-energy nonsupersymmetric field theory limit of the KLT relations in string theory~\cite{Kawai:1985xq}.
-It is quite curious to find the signature of superstring theory, however, this work does not look to find spacetime inside $\mathfrak{so}_{1,9}$.
-Isolating $\mathfrak{so}_6$ for Pati-Salam GUT and the strong force would lead a commuting $\mathfrak{so}_{1,3}$.
+It is quite curious to find the signature of the critical spacetime dimensions of superstring theory; however, we should stress that this work does not look to find spacetime inside $\mathfrak{so}_{1,9}$.
+Isolating $\mathfrak{so}_6$ for Pati-Salam GUT and the strong force would lead to a commuting $\mathfrak{so}_{1,3}$.
 This seems to be an internal symmetry that mirrors spacetime and allows for a dual Lorentz symmetry different than the one found in pure gravity~\cite{Cheung:2016say,Cheung:2017kzx}.